xie-dongping/modparc/README.rst

 --------

 * Handling tokenization of Q-IDENT and comments, which comes first?
-* assertion syntax not defined in modelica specification
+* Assertion syntax not defined in modelica specification
 * Recursion limit (since not tail recursion optimization)
 * Test case for long vector literals